BEST PLACES TO EAT IN OAHU FOR ALL TASTES

 However there were bus loads of people who were there just for the pineapple Dole whip alone and we don’t blame them.
 To be honest, the tour and overall plantation was nothing spectacular (the staff were particularly disinterested) however pineapple Dole whip has changed my view on ice cream forever.
 Dare I say it, I’ve never tried ice cream as good and would happily book a flight back to enjoy it again and again!

-For more photos of our adventure in Hawaii, please take a peek at our gallery.
+For more photos of our adventure, please take a peek at our Hawaii gallery.

 Pin This Post